 German racing driver Maximilian Buhk is one of the most promising young GT drivers in the world.
-By the age of 24, he already clinched four major international championship titles, three with Mercedes and one with Bentley.
+Early in a career, by the age of 24, he already clinched four major international championship titles, three with Mercedes and one with Bentley.

 He started collecting trophies in 2012, winning the FIA GT3 European Championship.
 In 2013, he won the Blancpain Endurance Series.
 In 2015, Buhk added the Blancpain Sprint Series Cup to his collection.
 In 2016, he won the overall Blancpain GT Series title, together with HTP Motorsport teammate Dominik Baumann.

 Maxi followed the footsteps of grandfather and father

 Maximilian Buhk was born on December 9, 1992, in Reinbek, Germany.
 His grandfather and father were racing drivers, so it was natural for Maxi to enter the racing competitions in the early age, as a 12-year-boy, with go-karts at MSC Geesthacht.